Understanding Labor Burden

 - Paid Time Off (PTO) — Costs associated with paid holidays, vacation time, sick leave, personal days, and jury duty leave.
 Even when employees are not working, businesses continue to incur payroll and benefit expenses.

-- Retirement Contributions — Employer contributions to employee retirement plans, including 401(k) matching, profit-sharing, or pension fund payments.
-Contributions may be discretionary or contractually required.
+- Retirement Contributions — Employer contributions to employee retirement plans, such as 401(k) matching, profit-sharing, or pension fund payments.
+While some contributions are discretionary, many employers are now subject to mandatory automatic enrollment requirements.

 - Life and Disability Insurance — Employer-paid premiums for life insurance, short-term disability insurance, and long-term disability insurance.